 When TLS handshake has created the encryption keys, TLS record applies encryption and sends data securely via the TLS tunnel.
 Record divides the payload into packets and uses digital certificates to authenticate each packet at either end of the transfer.
 TLS record applies strong encryption to each packet, and processes the transfer via the Transport Control Protocol (TCP).

-This process applies end-to-end encryption (E2EE).
+A TLS handshake applies end-to-end encryption (E2EE).
 Data in hash form is unreadable to outsiders while in transit.
-The VPN tunnel ensures even if sensitive information is intercepted, attackers will not be able to use it.
+The VPN tunnel ensures that even if sensitive information is intercepted, attackers will not be able to use it.
 The only weak points are at both ends of the transfer, where data is encrypted or decrypted.

 At the same time, the VPN server anonymizes IP address information.
 Data sent over the web will not be directly linked to the user's device.
 A good VPN should even hide the websites involved.
 Instead, external observers see anonymous data packets and can learn very little about the user's online behavior.